-To help you choose where to stay in the Algarve, these towns and villages make good bases for certain types of holiday:
+To help you choose the best area to stay in the Algarve for you, I’ve identified certain towns and villages that make good bases for different types of holiday:

 Surfing – Western Algarve